AdalineBaskaran/Final-Year-Project-1/README.md

-# Floor Plan
+### Floor Plan and Interaction Flow
 ![27044893_1773394792679412_574427926_n](https://user-images.githubusercontent.com/34518690/35629469-adbd8a90-06d9-11e8-841d-603d463add0b.jpg)

 ![27591522_1780706551948236_1167042394_n](https://user-images.githubusercontent.com/34518690/35630256-e07d89c4-06db-11e8-906d-3ffacaa813ef.jpg)
 Idea on how the question system will work

-# Interaction Flow
 This installation is similar to how social media works.
-There are 10 QR codes with 10 questions and a screen with an image of a girl.
+There are 5 QR codes with 5 questions and a screen with an image of a girl.
 When the QR code is scanned, a MCQ question will appear on your mobile phone with 4 answer.
 You then have to select an answer.
-Each answer will lead to a different question where the image of the girl will change according to the selected answer.
+Each answer will affect the image to change and leading to the next question.
+At the end of the question, a pop up box will appear on your mobile phone with a message based on the image.

+### Questions and Answers
+(Each answer is link to a picture)

+1. What's the first thing that comes to your mind when you see her? a Who gave birth to her? b Yerrr c Gonna stay away from her d So fat

+2. How does she make you feel? a Disgusted b Sick c feel like vomiting d Killing her

+3. How does her appearence make you feel? a I can't eat when looking at her b Wish she never been born c Same as trash d Disgusting

+4. How does she look?
+  a Ugly as Fuck
+  b Like a bitch
+  c Eyesore
+  d Hate Her

+5. What do you want to tell her? a Go change your face b Bleach your skin c Lose some weight d Go die

+### Technical

+### Software and Equipment
+Software:
+- Unity
+- QR Code genrator php
+- PhpMyAdmin (database)

+Equipment:
+- Monitor screen
+- iPad/mobile phone
+- VGA cable